AmJayden/wizard101-spoofer/README.md

 # wizard101-spoofer
 Spoof your HWID on Wizard101 and log events and packets by name

+# Credits
+[@CompiledCode](https://github.com/Compiled-Code/) - Co author of this project

+[@xgladius](https://github.com/xgladius/) - Giving us insight and details on any questions we had

 # How to use
 Using any auto attaching injector, inject `Wizard101 Spoofer.dll` into the game as soon as it starts, or launch it with the embedded login screen and inject before logging in.